Quick Stats

 - Grants span a wide range from $2,000 to over $1 million, showing flexibility in funding levels

-- The foundation appears to value both innovation ("catalyzing innovation") and practical impact (homes for veterans, animal lodges)
+- The foundation appears to value both innovation ('catalyzing innovation') and practical impact (homes for veterans, animal lodges)

 - Strong track record of multi-year or repeat support to institutions (multiple major grants to Boston University)

-Types of Organizations Funded:
+Types of Organisations Funded:

 - Major research universities (Boston University, Princeton, Colorado State)